EEHZYDHAVE/Cyclistic_Share_2022_Q1/README.md

 **Day of Week**

 There is an evenly distribution of trip duration and number of trips across each day of the week.

-Recommendation: The day of the week is less important when distinguishing annual members from casual riders, so marketing campaigns can be less restrictive in considering this factor.
+**Recommendation**: The day of the week is less important when distinguishing annual members from casual riders, so marketing campaigns can be less restrictive in considering this factor.

 <figure>
   <legend> <a href="https://public.tableau.com/views/Cyclistic_Share_16990639629980/Sheet5?:language=en-GB&:display_count=n&:origin=viz_share_link" color="blue">View Day of Week Visualization on Tableau</a> </legend>